UNFI LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in United Natural Foods, Inc. ("United Natural Foods" or the "Company") (: UNFI) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of UNFI investors who purchased or otherwise acquired certain United Natural Foods, Inc. securities between March 10, 2021 and March 7, 2023.

 UNFI investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.